backstage/backstage/docs/getting-started/app-custom-theme.md

 ```

 For a more complete example of a custom theme including Backstage and
-Material-UI component overrides, see the [Aperture
+Material UI component overrides, see the [Aperture
 theme](https://github.com/backstage/demo/blob/master/packages/app/src/theme/aperture.ts)
 from the [Backstage demo site](https://demo.backstage.io).